 How to get e-Filing Vault in your e-Filing Account?

-If you are looking forward to get an e-filing vault feature in your account, then you can easily do the same by following the given steps:
+If you are looking forward to getting an e-filing vault feature in your account, then you can easily do the same by following the given steps:

 Step 1- Log in to your e-filing account